Why Earn a Doctorate in Education?

 - Curriculum specialist

-Not all doctorate programs are the same, and there are some distinctive differences between the EdD and the PhD.
+Not all doctoral programs are the same, and there are some distinctive differences between the EdD and the PhD.

-- Doctor of Education (EdD): An EdD is focused on building the skills and foundational knowledge to successfully address organizational, leadership and educational issues and apply these skills through real-world experiences.
+Doctor of Education (EdD): An EdD focuses on helping individuals build the skills and foundational knowledge to successfully address organizational, leadership and educational issues in their field and to apply these skills through real-world experiences.
+EdD candidates typically use what they’ve learned in their programs to create effective organizational systems and positive work cultures.

-- EdD in Organizational Change and Leadership: This 3–4 year program prepares students for leadership roles in a variety of settings including but not limited to the education field.
-There is no specialization; instead, you will be focusing on coursework that can be applied across multiple organizations.
+EdD in Organizational Change and Leadership online: This three- to four-year program prepares students for leadership roles in a variety of settings including but not limited to the education field.
+There is no specialization; instead, the focus is on coursework that can be applied across multiple industries and organizations.
 Additionally, students will write and defend a dissertation on an organization where they are currently working.
-If taken online through USC Rossier, students have the advantage of being able to enroll in this program.
+This program is available online through USC Rossier.